 Biostar's Z270GT9 Is Lone 200-Series Launch SKU, Offers 10Gbps NIC And NVMe SSD Bundle

-Instead of releasing a wave of new motherboards based on Intel’s new Z270 chipset, Biostar focuses its efforts on its Racing Z270GT9 flagship.
-Out of the gate, it's bundled with an Intel NVMe SSD.
+Instead of releasing a wave of new motherboards based on Intel’s new Z270 chipset, Biostar focused its efforts on its Racing Z270GT9 flagship, which is bundled with an Intel NVMe SSD.

 One unusual aspect about the Racing Z270GT9’s design is that all six of the PCI-E slots on the board are mechanically PCI-E x16 slots.
 Not all of these are electronically x16, but most PCI-E add-on cards require just an x1 data connection to function, even if they were designed to use an x4, x8, or x16 connection.
 Cards that are designed to be x4, x8, or x16, however, often cannot be used in a typical x1 slot because the connector on the card is physically too large.
 By making all PCI-E slots on the board mechanically x16, this problem is avoided.